Reincarnated as a Sword: Anime

 An anime television series adaptation was announced in the twelfth volume of the light novel on September 24, 2021.
 The series is produced by C2C and directed by Shinji Ishihira, with Takahiro Nagano writing and supervising the scripts, Atsuki Saitō designing the characters and serving as chief animation director, and Yasuharu Takanashi composing the music.
 It aired from October 5 to December 21, 2022, on Tokyo MX, ABC, and BS Asahi.
-The opening theme song is "Tensei Shitara Ken Deshita" by Kishida Kyoudan & The Akeboshi Rockets, while the ending theme song is "More Strongly" by Maon Kurosaki.
+The opening theme song is "Tensei Shitara Ken Deshita" by Kishida Kyoudan & The Akeboshi Rockets, and the ending theme song is "More Strongly" by Maon Kurosaki.
 At Anime Expo 2022, Sentai Filmworks announced that they licensed the series outside of Asia.
 This was followed by an English dub as announced at Anime Weekend Atlanta on October 28, 2022.

 After the airing of the final episode, a second season was announced.
 The staff and cast from the first season are reprising their roles.
-The season is set to premiere in Q4 2026.
+The season is set to premiere on October 8, 2026.
+(Note: Tokyo MX lists the season premiere as 24:00 on October 7, 2026, which is effectively October 8 at 12:00 a.m.
+JST.)
+The opening theme song is "Dream of Butterfly" by FZMZ, and the ending theme song is "Baribari Buddy" by Hanabie.